eaguiar15/game/README.md

-Prototype for card game project with sockets by Emiliano de Agiar
+Prototype for card game project with sockets by Emiliano de Aguiar